Workout

 Onion

-Like garlic, onion also contains compounds that, when consumed, are released through the skin and act as a natural mosquito repellent.
-Additionally, onion is rich in quercetin, an antioxidant that can help protect against insect bites.
+Just like garlic, onion has similar compounds which upon consumption are eluted through the skin and act as a mosquito repellent naturally.
+Besides, onion is a great source of quercetin, an antioxidant which is capable of defending against mosquito bites.

 3. Apple cider vinegar: an effective solution.